MAKERSPACES IN SCHOOLS OR LIBRARIES ?

 With the embroidery machine you can give everyday objects, such as cushions, clothing and textiles, extra color and style in no time by embroidering your own design or text.

 In addition to the right equipment, we also offer the appropriate support to successfully start a makerspace and to maintain it in a sustainable way.

-How to get started with programming of FABLIB activities adapted to the local context.
+How to program FabLib activities adapted to the local context.

 THE FABLIB COMMUNITY

 Who are we?